 They are the Buglio, father and son, cheese makers from Val Caronno (located in Valtellina, near Sondrio).

-free-range type of farm (every cow and calf has its own name), and they spend the summer living in a small alpine hut at 1600m above sea level, close to Scais’ lake.
+They own a herd of approximately 50 cows (calves included) in a free-range type of farm (every cow and calf has its own name), and they spend the summer living in a small alpine hut at 1600m above sea level, close to Scais’ lake.

 By breeding the cows in a free range farm and feeding them only with wild herbs,the diary products they produce have a distinct scent that reminds of the beauty and purity of the alpine pastures.

-this is a simple hard life that doesn’t reward us with gold or power, but with the beauty of crafting an edible piece of art".
+As they told me, "this is a simple hard life that doesn’t reward us with gold or power, but with the beauty of crafting an edible piece of art".

 The milking: